gromacs/gromacs/docs/install-guide/index.rst

     cmake .. -DGMX_GPU=ON -DGMX_USE_OPENCL=ON

+By default, |Gromacs| configured with OpenCL support will make a ``.gromacs/|version|`` folder in the home directory of the user running ``mdrun``.
+The OpenCL kernels are compiled by ``mdrun`` only when they are actually used, which can be slow.
+So, this folder is used for caching the compiled version, so that the compilation does not have to be done again.
+When building |Gromacs| for use on a cluster where users' home folders are not accessible to the compute nodes, system administrators should set the CMake variable ``GMX_JIT_CACHE_DIR`` to point to an appropriate folder where a user's application may write to a file.
+Users may also set the environment variable of the same name to override at run time either the default or the configured setting. ``mdrun`` will attempt to create such override folders if they do not exist, but it is most reliable to create them yourself if you need them.
+It is wise to delete the contents of any cache directories after re-building the same |Gromacs|
+version with e.g. a different compiler, compiler flags, or OpenCL runtime.

 Building |Gromacs| OpenCL support for a CUDA_ GPU works, but see the known limitations in the user guide.
 If you want to do so anyway, because NVIDIA OpenCL support is part of the CUDA